CodeAssociate/CA.Blocks.DataAccess/docs/getting-started/getting-started.md

 ﻿
-The CA.Blocks.DataAccess has been published to NuGet.
-The first thing that you need to decide is which provider you want to use.
+CA.Blocks.DataAccess has been published to NuGet.
+The first thing you need to decide is which provider you want to use.

 For SQL server https://www.nuget.org/packages/CA.Blocks.SQLServerDataAccess/